 DigitalCommons@UConn is a digital repository of the intellectual output of the University of Connecticut's faculty, staff, and students.
 It can accommodate virtually any publication, presentation, or production in electronic format.
 DigitalCommons@UConn represents a way for the UConn community to organize, store and preserve its research in a single unified location.
-It is made available through Digital Commons software, licensed by the University of Connecticut Libraries and powered by the Berkeley Electronic Press (bepress).
+It is made available through Digital Commons software, licensed by the UConn Library and powered by the Berkeley Electronic Press (bepress).

 About Institutional Repositories

 Institutional Repositories (IRs) bring together all of a University's research under one umbrella, with an aim to preserve and provide access to that research.
 IRs are an excellent vehicle for working papers or copies of published articles and conference papers.
 Presentations, senior theses, and other works not published elsewhere can also be published in the IR.